Henningson/Fireflies/README.md

 </p>

-## PSA
-Since I am now in my last year of my PhD, I won't be really able to further work on this library for the time being.
-Please start pull requests for features, Add-Ons, Bug-fixes, etc. I'd be very happy about any help. :)

 ## Acknowledgements
 A big thank you to Wenzel Jakob and team for their wonderful work on the Mitsuba renderer.
 You should definitely check out their work: <a href="https://www.mitsuba-renderer.org/">Mitsuba Homepage</a>, <a href="https://github.com/mitsuba-renderer/mitsuba3">Mitsuba Github</a>.